-I need some winter air, Pascal decided as he strode towards the door.
+I need some fresh air, Pascal decided as he strode towards the door.

 "Go to sleep," he ordered, before dimming the ceiling light to a faint glow with a wave of his hand.
-Swinging open the door, he looked back to Kaede and felt her glaring at him from the shadows.
+After swinging open the door, he looked back to Kaede and felt her glaring at him from the shadows.

 "Please," he sighed, before closing the door behind him.

-Discontent over the empathic link returned to her early perplexity, now with a side of irritation.
+Discontent over the empathic link returned to her earlier perplexity, which now came with a side of irritation.